-- Chop or tear the chicken into bite size pieces.
+- Chop or tear cooked chicken into bite size pieces.
 Set aside.

-- Add the chopped vegetables and continue to cook for 5 minutes, stirring and scraping the bottom of pot.
+- Add chopped onions, celery and carrots and continue cooking for 5 minutes, occasionally stirring and scraping the bottom of pot.

-- Season with kosher salt, black pepper, ground cumin and chopped sage.
+- Stir in kosher salt, black pepper, ground cumin and chopped sage.
 Sauté for 3 additional minutes, or until onions are translucent.

-- Next stir in the roasted chicken and chicken broth.
-Turn heat to high and bring to a boil, reduce heat to simmer and continue to cook for 30 minutes.
+- Stir in cooked chicken and chicken broth.
+Increase burner heat to high and bring soup to a boil, then reduce heat to simmer and continue cooking for 20 minutes.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.